 Six Months Ended June 30,

-2019 201 2018
+2019 2018

-(Dollars ir n thousan ds)
+(Dollars in thousands)

-Company contributions \$ 527 \$ 444
+\$ 527 \$ 444

 Note 15: Equity Based Compensation

 In October 2018, the Board of Directors approved the 2018 Omnibus Equity Incentive Plan ("Omnibus Plan").
 The Omnibus Plan replaced the Stock Settled Appreciation Rights Plan ("SSAR Plan"); the Equity Incentive Plan ("EIP"); the Employee Equity Incentive Plan ("EEIP"); and the New Market Founder Equity Incentive Plan ("NMFP").
 As a result of the Omnibus Plan, the Company determined that categorizing the awards by award type would provide improved clarity to the shareholders.